 New Testament scholar Bart Ehrman points to the Epistle of Barnabas, an early Christian text that wasn't ultimately included in the biblical canon.
 Erhman calls Barnabas a "virulently anti-Jewish book" that attacks, among other things, the Jewish practice of circumcision.

 To make his point that circumcision was supplanted by Jesus Christ, the author of Barnabas focuses on Genesis 14 and the story of Abraham (then known as Abram) rescuing his nephew Lot from captivity.
+Then Melchizedek king of Salem brought out bread and wine.
+He was priest of God Most High, and he blessed Abram.
 To defeat the enemy, the Bible tells us, Abraham brought an army of 318 trained (and circumcised) servants.
 Why 318?

 Barnabas explains that 318 in Greek is written using letters tau-iota-eta, which is Τ-Ι-Η. The T-shaped letter tau, to Barnabas, is obviously a symbol of the cross.
 And I-H are the first two letters in the Greek spelling of Jesus, which is ΙΗΣΟΥΣ.